Parañaque: Festivals

 Parañaque is famous for its lively festivals, such as the Caracol, a festival that revolves around boats.

 The Sunduan Festival is a tradition in the city that depicts the act of a man fetching the object of his affection from the woman's home to bring her to church or the town plaza.
-Both festivals are held around February 13–15 for the cityhood of Parañaque's anniversary.
+Both festivals are held around February 13 to 15 for Parañaque's ciryhood anniversary.

-The city stages the cenaculo, a reenactment of the passion of Christ, during Holy Week, the Pasko ng Pagkabuhay during Easter, and the Santacruzan, a procession reenacting the search of the True Cross of Christ, in May.
-Shortly thereafter, the colorful Flores de Mayo, a festival commemorating the discovery of the cross by Queen Elena (mother of St. Constantine) is held.
+The city stages the Senakulo, a reenactment of the Passion of Jesus, during Holy Week, the Pasko ng Pagkabuhay during Easter, and the Santacruzan, a procession reenacting the search of the True Cross of Christ, in May.
+Shortly thereafter, the Flores de Mayo, a festival commemorating the discovery of the cross by Queen Elena (mother of St. Constantine), is held.

-An outstanding feature of this historic town by the bay is the cultivation of its cultural traditions such as the komedya and bati-bati, among others, that continue to attract local and foreign tourists alike, especially during the summer months.
+An outstanding feature of Parañaque is the cultivation of its cultural traditions such as the komedya and bati-bati, among others, that continue to attract local and foreign tourists alike, especially around the dry season months of April and May.

-Parañaque is known for sabong, a form of cockfighting constrained in coliseums.
+Parañaque is known for sabog, a form of cockfighting constrained in coliseums.